SAERI-Datacenter/ckanext-saeritheme/ckanext/saeritheme/tools/README.md

 Note that it is spelled with a z inside CKAN as organizations.

-# File format
+## File format

 organisation,organisation_name,organisation_logo,records_count

-# Installation

-First edit all scripts to change the IP address of the CKAN server and the API key of the system administrator
-(the one given in the script will not work).

-After entering your virtual environment you should `pip install ckanapi`

-# List organisations already in CKAN
+## List organisations already in CKAN

 Run `./ckan_list_organisations.py`

-# Add organisations from CSV into CKAN
+## Add organisations from CSV into CKAN

 Run `./ckan_add_organisations.py`

 If an organisation already exists then it will be updated.

-# Update the organisations
+## Update the organisations

 There are some organisations which do not have a logo image.
 They will show the CKAN default image.
+This could be modified to show the nologo_cube.png file if required.

 Do NOT change the organisation code because it will have been embedded into dataset records in the database.

-# Changes by arb
+## Changes by arb

 Modified the list of organisations to correct some errors such as spaces, duplicated entry, capitalisation, etc. Also renamed .jpeg to .jpg and made all logo filenames lowercase (they were already lowercase in the CSV but not as files).
 ```